Purchasing School Meals

 • Use ONE application for ALL students in the household—including Pre-K, kindergarten, and foster—even if they attend different schools.

-Montgomery County Public Schools serve breakfast and lunch every school day.
+Montgomery County public schools serve breakfast and lunch every school day.
 If your total household income is the same or less than the amounts on the Income Chart below, your child may qualify for free or reduced-price meals.

-• Students in households participating in Women, Infants, and Children Program (WIC)
+Students in households participating in Women, Infants, and Children Program (WIC) may be eligible for free or reduced-priced meals

 The following students qualify for free meals: